jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/accountSettings/accountSettings.rst

 .. note:: This tab is available only in company accounts.

-This page allows to manage, verify and activate domains.
+This page allows to manage, verify and activate domains and also for the SSO settings for each domain.
 Domains are necessary for corporate users creation.

 .. image:: pic_accountSettings/domains.png
    :width: 600